 Not everyone can afford a book, much less books, though they’re an essential need (as you’ll agree should you think about it for a New York minute!)

 If you need books and can’t afford them, let us know.
 We have more than we need.
-The clearance cart will be outside the shop every day, and the books there are now free for those who can’t afford them, despite any markings.
+The clearance cart will be in the vestibule every day, and the books there are now free for those who can’t afford them, despite any markings.
 Please help yourself if you have scant resources that you need for food, rent and pin money.
+That said, the books are subject to being handled by folks looking through them, so please don a pair of gloves and ask for a bag before you pick any out, then take ’em home, wipe them down with alcohol, wash your hands and let them sit for a couple of days before you delve into them.
+Reasonable precautions, please!

 If you can afford them, please leave them for others or buy them at the small cost marked (tax included on the clearance cart books) and donate an equal number of books for us to give away.
 Don’t load us up with too many, just the number of books you buy.
 We need to keep feeding the cart for folks who need to use their funds for basic necessities, but we don’t want to be juggling piles of cast off books either.
 The challenge is to stay in balance–something we’re all coping with, I’m sure.